 On April 26, 2019, Dean met with House Speaker Nancy Pelosi while he was well into analyzing Trump’s behavior for the project.
 He told Pelosi, “Madam Speaker, Donald Trump is a public version of the private Richard Nixon.
 These men are authoritarian personalities.
 You can count on Trump engaging in worse behavior than that which Mueller reported, and that behavior may call out for impeachment, which will be appropriate.”

-At that time, Trump and former New York City Mayor Rudy Guiliani were allegedly involved in a scheme to extort the newly elected President of Ukraine.
+At that time, Trump and former New York City Mayor Rudy Giuliani were allegedly involved in a scheme to extort the newly-elected President of Ukraine.
 Trump was, of course, acquitted by the Senate, with the vote predictably following party lines with the notable exception of Senator Mitt Romney.